-The Studio Arts Program is structured to help students identify and develop their artistic talents while fostering creative expression and a sense of personal self worth.
-Students at each grade level build critical thinking skills through the analysis of art while learning to utilize and develop an understanding of the basic elements and principles of 2-D and 3-D design.
-Additionally, the program introduces students to career opportunities available in the field of studio arts, provides portfolio development, and offers opportunities for students to exhibit work within the EHS community, as well as, in regional and national level venues.
-The Studio Arts Program also provides enriching extra-curricular activities for students at all levels, such as the Art Retreat; Arts Abroad; Art Club, and for the more dedicated students, the ISAS Fine Arts Festival and the National Art Honor Society.
+The Studio Arts program is structured to help students identify and develop their artistic talents while fostering creative expression and a sense of personal self worth.
+In addition to gaining technical skills, students at each grade level also build critical thinking skills through the analysis of art while learning to utilize and develop an understanding of the basic elements and principles of design.
+Additionally, the program introduces students to career opportunities available in the arts, provides portfolio development, and offers opportunities for students to exhibit work within the EHS community, as well as, in regional and national venues.
+The Studio Arts program also provides enriching extra-curricular activities for students at all levels, such as the National Art Honor Society.
 As a whole, the study of visual art contributes meaningfulness toward a “significant life,” while providing a window to the self, culture, humanity, and spirituality.
-For more information, contact Deborah Brock, Studio Arts Coordinator, at email@example.com or 713-512-3468.
+For more information, contact Studio Arts Program Coordinator, Lauren Cunningham.

 The National Art Honor Society is a honor society for high school students who are involved in the arts.
 EHS represents the 1597 chapter of NAHS, which consists of nearly 2,000 chapters nationwide.
 The purpose of NAHS is to inspire and recognized those students who have shown an outstanding ability in Media and Visual Arts.
 The NAHS strives to aid members in working toward the attainment of the highest standards in the visual arts and to bring art to the attention of the school and community.